ansys/pyansys-dev-guide/doc/source/how-to/logging.rst

-Some unit tests demonstrating how to use the PyAnsys custom logger module implemented in the above code are shown in this collapsible section:
+Some unit tests demonstrating how to use the PyAnsys custom logger module implemented in the preceding code are shown in this collapsible section:

 .. collapse:: How to Use the PyAnsys Custom Logger Module

     .. literalinclude:: code/test_pyansys_logging.py

-Global Logger
+Global logger
 -------------

 A global logger named ``py*_global`` is created when importing